rochards/learning-cs/kubernetes-course/course02/README.md

     id4 --> id5{{MongoDB Pod}}
 ```

 Type `chmod +x deploy.sh` to give the file execution permission, and then run it to deploy the applications.
 The same might be done for the `destroy.sh` file.
+After deploy, you can type `minikube service mongo-express-service` to open mongo express on your browser.